devops117/pyrogram/README.md

 app.run()
 ```

-**Pyrogram** is a modern, elegant and asynchronous [MTProto API](https://docs.pyrogram.org/topics/mtproto-vs-botapi)
-framework.
-It enables you to easily interact with the main Telegram API through a user account (custom client) or a bot
-identity (bot API alternative) using Python.

 ### Support

-If you'd like to support Pyrogram, you can consider:
+If you'd like to support the parent project, [Pyrogram](https://github.com/pyrogram), you can consider:

 - [Become a GitHub sponsor](https://github.com/sponsors/delivrance).
 - [Become a LiberaPay patron](https://liberapay.com/delivrance).